Athletics at the 1908 Summer Olympics – Men's 3 miles team race

 The men's 3 miles team race was a unique event featured only at the 1908 Summer Olympics in London.
 In the team race, each competing nation sent five athletes.
 For each heat, the top three athletes from each nation had their placings counted as part of the team score, though good performances by the other two could also help the team by worsening the scores of other teams.
 Team scores were arrived at by adding the rankings of the top three runners from the team, with low scores being desirable.
 Thus, a team that took the first three places in a heat would receive 1+2+3=6 points, the best possible score.

+Records

+This was the Olympic debut of this event.
+The world record for the 3 miles individual event at the time was 14:17 3/5.

 Results

 First round

 There were two heats in the first round, with three teams competing in each.
 The top two teams from each heat advanced to the final.

 Heat 1

 The four British athletes finished the race hand-in-hand; official reports give them a joint first place in the heat though assigning points to the team as if they had placed first through fourth.
 Thus, Great Britain received 1+2+3=6 points.
 Neither Italy nor the Netherlands had three men finish the race, and thus they had no score and were unable to advance to the final.